-Near Victoria, B.C., The Butchart Gardens is a world-famous destination.
+Near Victoria, B.C., the Butchart Gardens is a world-famous destination.
 Built in a depleted limestone quarry more than a century ago, the Sunken Garden is over-the-top spectacular.
+There are millions of bedding plants in more than 900 varieties.
 While a visit to the gardens is the stuff of lifetime memories, summer concerts, night illuminations and fireworks shows add additional layers of spectacle to the colorful display gardens.

 Bellevue Botanical Garden